RarelyCharlie/rarelycharlie.github.io/_guide/questpodcast.md

 They were mostly just, like, chatting, and you know some of them were chatting in chat rooms some people were talking on subreddits.
 There's, you know, it was like a lot of mental health subreddits, um, different, there were different, um, like mental health, uh, social networks, um, those were really the broad, you know, the kind of the, the kind of general solutions.

+### Launch (14:52)

 Um, and then I just started inviting some of those folks, um, and then we started getting some…, we finally launched.
 And, uh, we got a lot of press and because there was like, no, there really wasn't like it, it was not a solution on the Internet to provide emotional support to people, and it was like a novel thing.
 So then, like, you know, it, we got a lot of press and then, like, a lot of people came and, and then that was when the demand was, was so high and I could never get in front of it.
 I was like super stressed out.

 And this guy, his name's Robin Stepdo, I will be forever in gratitude to him, he's an old English guy, was at the… So I called.
-I also, at the same time, I called like 200 non-profits, uh, in, in the Bay area.
+I also, at the same time, I called like 200 non-profits, uh, in, in the Bay Area.
 None of them were at all interested in working with me, but, but one was.

 *Yeah.*

 And it was the Santa Clara NAMI.
-Uh, and this lady Kathy Forward, and she agreed to meet me for breakfast and so I, I went and I met with her for breakfast, and she said, "This sounds like a really good idea.
+Uh, and this lady [Kathy Forward](https://namisantaclara.org/dt_team/1-forward-kathy/), and she agreed to meet me for breakfast and so I, I went and I met with her for breakfast, and she said, "This sounds like a really good idea.
 I like it.
 Why don't you meet my my team of, uh, you know, peers that provide support for people struggling with substance use, and families, and all this other stuff?"

 So I was like, "Okay, awesome!"
 And then they became our first listeners, okay.
 And this guy said, you know, you know, and especially that time it's like really all of 7 Cups.
 It's always been like a, "Hey, we're all in this together.
 How are we going to figure this out?"
 And he said, "You know, why don't you put a little…"—we at that time, we had this rotating banner at the top of the the chat—and he said, "Why don't you put up a banner that says one of the best ways to help yourself is to help somebody else?"
 And so we did that, and then all of a sudden we started getting people to sign up, you know, that, that had received help.